Choumiko/Foreman/README.md

 Foreman 2.0.1 and Factorio 0.15:
 ---

-This is one of the last updates where Foreman will be able to import blueprintstrings.
+This is probably one of the last updates where Foreman will be able to import blueprintstrings.
 Use the new vanilla blueprint Library (press B by default) to store your blueprints and create strings.
 You can no longer export blueprints, only import them from the old BlueprintString/Foreman format.
 The new vanilla format will not be supported.
+Depending on how the modding API for the library turns out i might keep up the ability to store blueprints in Foreman.

 Foreman will (given time) turn into a blueprint manipulation tool.